 Shoot From Further Away

 Shooting a basketball from way downtown can be frustrating because you will make way fewer shots.
-However, this type of exercise can be fun and has its own benefits.
-The main one being that it will help you work on your shooting power and arc.
-It will also make regular 3 point shots easier as they will seem to be close range shots.
+However, this type of exercise can be fun and has its benefits.
+The main one is that it will help you work on your shooting power and arc.
+It will also make regular 3-point shots easier as they seem to be close-range shots.

 Basketball Shooting Fundamentals

-Granted that the game of basketball tends to become more and more physical, shooting accuracy is still a big factor and is a fundamental that any aspiring basketball player should thrive to master.
+Granted that the game of basketball tends to become more and more physical, shooting accuracy is still a significant factor and is a fundamental that any aspiring basketball player should strive to master.
 Here are the fundamentals you need to learn if you want your jump shot to become a lethal weapon.